 DescriptionNear downtown Sitka on Lincoln Street, this urban park commemorates the Battle of Sitka, fought in 1804 between the Kiksadi Tlingit Indians and the fur hunters and Aleut natives of the Russian-American Co.
 The battle marked the last major armed resistance by Alaska Natives to European domination.
 The 113-acre park preserves the Tlingit fort site, the battlefield and the 1842 Russian Bishop's House.

 The visitor center contains exhibits and audiovisual presentations about the area's Tlingit Indian heritage as well as its Russian legacy.
+A 12-minute video, "Voices of Sitka," also is available.
 Within the visitor center skilled Alaska Natives artisans demonstrate traditional crafts at the Cultural Center, which is open most weekdays.

 Things to SeeThe Russian Bishop's House

 GEM DescriptionThis 113-acre park commemorating the Tlingit Indian heritage was the site of the 1804 Battle of Sitka as well as the 1842 Russian Bishop's House.